hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 ## 4﻿.2 Deploy Bookinfo Sample Application in Cluster-2

-In Cluster 2, apply a new ClusterSpiffeID called federated that registers resources with the label **spiffe.io/spire-managed-identity=spire** that can be federated with cluster1.
+In Cluster 2, apply a new ClusterSpiffeID called ***federated*** that registers resources with the label **spiffe.io/spire-managed-identity=spire** that can be federated with cluster1.
 Apply the bookinfo sample application manifest.

 ```shellsession
 kubectl apply -f services/istio/release-1.17/bookinfo.yaml
 ```

-## 4﻿.3 Check if all the resources created are up and running:
+## 4﻿.3 Check if all the resources created are up and running

 ```shellsession
 Cluster1:~ # kubectl get po